fbpx

 • Performance – Saturday night is party night with performances from our guests Artists and Rhythm Culture Artists.

 • Yoga – Wake up and start your day with a refreshing, warming Yoga session.
-Prepare your body for movement and stay centred amidst all the camp excitement
+Prepare your body for movement and stay centred amidst all the camp excitement.

 CAMP AFRO FOLI GUEST ARTISTS